Level 1 Course (2017 Update):

 Following every course, individual reports covering both the condition of the vehicle and tyres, along with a Skills Assessment covering both driver skills and attitude to driving, are mailed direct to booking coordinators.

-The level 3 course also expands on the skills learned in the level 1 & 2 courses.
-The course is designed to engage smaller groups and has a 80/20 practical to classroom ratio.
+The "Team" Defensive Driving course expands on the skills learned in the level 1 & Level 2 courses.
+The course is designed to engage smaller teams from the same company in a training and team building day.
+The course has a 80/20 practical to classroom ratio.

 There is an element of self and peer assessment under the supervision of a Senior Instructor.

-This course has also been designed to be used a Team Building exercise for smaller corporate groups of approximately six to eight drivers.
+This course has also been specifically designed to be used as a Team Building exercise for smaller corporate groups of approximately six to eight drivers.

-The Level 3 course is suitable for any driver or group of drivers with a licence, driving any car, van, utility who has already attended both the Level 1 and Level 2 courses.
+The "Team" Defensive Driver Refresher course is suitable for any Company with a group of drivers with a licence, driving any car, van, utility whom have already attended both the Level 1 and Level 2 courses (within the last 3 years).

-The overall objective of the level 3 course is to expand on the awareness and skills learned in the level 1 and level 2 courses with a greater emphasis on practical skills including track time and an element of self assessment and peer assessment under the supervision of a Senior Instructor.
+The overall objective of this course is to expand on the awareness and skills learned in the level 1 and level 2 courses with a greater emphasis on practical skills including track time and an element of self assessment and peer assessment under the supervision of a Senior Instructor.

 Course commencement is at 8.30 with registration and finishes approximately at 4.00pm with the presentation of certificates.